zachblume/ddx-takehome-zach-blume/README.md

 ### Cloud deployment

-If you don't feel like running it locally, I deployed it to Vercel and ElephantSQL :) Take a look at http://demx.vercel.app/ or just the api route at http://demx.vercel.app/api/json
+If you don't feel like running it locally, I deployed it to Vercel and ElephantSQL :) Take a look at http://demx.vercel.app/ or just the api routes at http://demx.vercel.app/api/json and http://demx.vercel.app/api/sql

 ### Running locally with `make`